 January 2017 – Brain Development: Music instruction can accelerate brain development in children and can help teens to focus and process sound, according to two new academic papers.
 News Article

-March 2016 – Health: Group drumming relieves sypmtoms of anxiety and depression:
+March 2016 – Health &Wellbeing: Group drumming relieves sypmtoms of anxiety and depression:

 October 2015 – Workforce Development: Do Review Improve – a Youth Music framework to evaluate the quality of music-making sessions

 September 2015 – Technology: How technology can improve access to music education in rural areas – a report by NYMAZ

 June 2015 – Health: Effects of music on heart rate and blood pressure: News Article

 January 2015 – Rural Isolation: A report by NYMAZ on music and children living in rurally isolated communities: Article and Report